Kwaadpepper/Omen/README.md

     Because upload is ajax handled, it sends chunks of 2M size.
 Then if you want to set a limit just change maxUploadSize to something like `'3M'` or `3145728`

+-   About file names

+    File names are always lower cased on created, this is for Windows compatibility since windows file names are not case sensible which means windows will threat 'file.pdf' 'File.pdf' as the same file whereas on a Unix based it will not.

 ---

 **TODO:**